mahdion-aau/DPA_M_C_AES/2_o_dpa_trsfile/README.md

 attack.py extracts the first byte of the key.

-attack_all_p.py extracts all 16 bytes of the key.

-attack_all.py extracts all byte of the key by using a function that extracts 1 byte, and also plots corr_traces seperately.
+attack_all.py extracts all byte of the key and also plots corr_traces separately.

 [1]  https://github.com/Riscure/python-trsfile